farukara/shownote/README.md

     notes_folder: ".tasknotes"  #relative to user home folder
     open_tasknote_after_creation: 1

 You can find a sample config file in config.yaml file above.
 All options have to be present in the file for it to work.
-Basically, only change the right side of the colon in the config file.
+Again, basically, only change the right side of the colon in the config file.

 ## Advantages